acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ### Hosting

 The SPA is served through an Node.js based Express server, serving the static files (see [server/index.ts](server/index.ts)).
 The built-in server also performs other (minor) duties (i. e.
-Zotero response caching and an providing Event Bus — see below).
+Zotero response caching and an providing the ”Event Bus” — see below).

 ### REST API calls / RPC